 How mow Much Does Invoice Factoring Cost?

-Invoice factoring costs differ depending on a number of factors including the value of invoices in question, the size of the company, and the apparent level of risk for the lending partner.
-Generally, the costs are broken down into a service charge, and the discounting fee itself.
+Invoice factoring costs differ depending on some factors including the value of invoices in question, the size of the company, and the apparent level of risk for the lending partner.
+The costs are broken down into a service charge, and the discounting fee itself.
 There may also be additional fees for things like credit protection, or a decision to end the service early.
 Read our full article here about invoice finance and factoring costs.